Stravaiger Poetry

 Thin oan tae auld Ìle, whaur uisge beatha warms the soul

-The ceòl thae play thair haes mine ain chridh' stole
+The ceòl thae play thare haes mine ain chridh' stole

 Wi thon sweet scent o samhradh waftin in gentle breeze